- Rising inflation and rising interest rates can pose challenges for bonds.

 Floating-rate loans are also known as leveraged loans, senior secured loans, and bank loans.
 Banks typically issue these debt obligations to companies that have relatively low credit ratings, and these companies use the loans to finance transactions such as leveraged buyouts, mergers, acquisitions, or similar activities.
 After the loans are made, they can be bought and sold as securities.
 Floating-rate loans have yields and volatility similar to high-yield corporate bonds, with one major difference: As their name indicates, their interest rates "float," adjusting periodically based on a benchmark rate, typically the London Interbank Offered Rate (LIBOR).
 As a result, leveraged loans can offer portfolios some protection in a rising-rate environment.

-Floating-rate loans' rates typically reset every 90 days to maintain a predetermined spread to the benchmark rate.
+Floating-rate loans' rates typically reset every 90 days to maintain a predetermined spread to the benchmark rate, though rates may have to rise beyond a minimum before the adjustments kick in.
 This periodic adjustment means that, unlike traditional fixed-income securities, floating-rate loans tend to hold their value when short-term interest rates increase, all else being equal.
 This benefit can make floating-rate loans an attractive option to help protect a fixed-income portfolio against interest-rate risk.

 Investors need to be careful, though.
 Floating-rate loans' low credit ratings indicate greater potential risk of default relative to investment-grade bonds (though default rates for floating-rate loans historically have been lower than on high-yield bonds).
 This market may also have liquidity issues, meaning that it may be hard to find a buyer during a negative market event—which could lead to price volatility or make it hard to determine a fair price for one of these securities.